-Because this form of knitting can be exagerated, most people and beginners start to learn to knit with this style of knitting.
+Because this form of knitting can be exaggerated, most people and beginners start to learn to knit with this style of knitting.

-Although English style is used in most of the English speaking countries, it is also a very popular style in China.
+Although the English style is used in most English-speaking countries, it is also a very popular style in China.

 Continental knitting is also known as German knitting or picking and is popular in northern and eastern Europe as well as other parts of the world where people from those locations have settled.

-It is believed that Continental knitting was started in Germany and is even favoured in Japan.
-It did lose some favour during World War 2 because it was associated with Germany.
+It is believed that Continental knitting was started in Germany and is even favored in Japan.
+It did lose some favor during World War 2 because it was associated with Germany.

 In this style of knitting, the yarn is in the left hand and a subtler movement of the left index finger (and sometimes other fingers as well) is used to help the needle pick up the yarn and form a new stitch.

-Despite, the speed associated with Continental knitting, due to the angle of picking the yarn, purl is more difficult using Continental style.
-The reduced movement required means that Continental style knitting is better for anyone who suffers from repetitive stress problems.
+Despite, the speed associated with Continental knitting, due to the angle of picking the yarn, purl knitting is more difficult using the Continental style.
+The reduced movement required means that Continental style knitting is better for anyone who suffers from repetitive stress problems like tennis elbow.

 So Which One Is Better?

 I haven’t seen much difference in the quality of the work produced using both styles.